 Seasonal Guides for Your Latitude 36® Maintenance

 Do not overwater the grass.
-Latitude 36 Bermudagrass only needs about one inch of water weekly.
+Latitude 36 Bermudagrass only needs about 1-inch of water weekly.
 Water for longer periods of time, less frequently and in the early morning hours.
 Take rainfall into consideration.

 During the fall, mowing will occur less often—keeping your Latitude 36 slightly higher will encourage deeper root growth which helps it survive in colder temperatures and during winter dormancy.